S10skeleton/My-Flix/README.md

 - **Movie Information:** View detailed information about movies.
 - **Admin Control:** Only the main ADMIN user has the authority to add additional members.
 - **Cross-Platform Compatibility:** Accessible from various devices.
+- **Donation Payment System:** A way for fans to donate to my various projects.

 ## Technologies Used